2012 Dutch cabinet formation: Aftermath

 The cabinet meets during the debate on the government statement.

-Immediately after the announcement of the coalition agreement, there was a fuss about the income-related healthcare premium, led by de Telegraaf and former VVD party leader Hans Wiegel.
+Immediately after the announcement of the coalition agreement, there was a fuss about the income-related healthcare premium, led by De Telegraaf and former VVD party leader Hans Wiegel.
 In a poll by Maurice de Hond, the VVD dropped from 38 to 27 seats in one week.
 During her conversation with the formateur, VVD Minister of Health, Welfare and Sport Edith Schippers objected to the change.
 Due to the reactions, it was decided on 9 November to cancel the plan.
 Instead, redistribution of income and wealth was done through the income tax.
 In addition, 250 million euros were taken away from infrastructure, which the PvdA was allowed to spend on "social measures".
 The debate on the government statement on 12 and 13 November, which was postponed due to Rutte's foreign commitments and the lack of National Institute for Budget Information calculations, was still dominated by the issue of the income-related healthcare premium.

 Just over a month after being sworn in, PvdA State Secretary Co Verdaas resigned, because he allegedly tampered with travel expense claims during his time as a deputy in Gelderland.
 After Verdaas resigned, Rutte said that as a formateur he did not know this was happening.
 However, the province of Gelderland later indicated that all this information about Verdaas had been sent to the formateur.

 Despite the major substantive differences between the PvdA and VVD, the cabinet managed to survive several cabinet crises.
 It became the first cabinet since 1998 to complete the entire parliamentary period and the longest-serving Dutch cabinet since the World War II.
-In the 2017 Dutch general election, the PvdA dropped from 38 seats to 9 and the VVD dropped from 41 to 33.
+In the 2017 general election, the PvdA dropped from 38 seats to 9 and the VVD dropped from 41 to 33.
 The PvdA was accused of having negotiated too quickly in the formation, with too many painful measures for the PvdA.